A mental and behavioral health care guide for UPMC Health Plan members

 Stress management support.
-Work one-on-one with a health coach to manage your stress.
-Our health coaches can help you make a plan and stick with it until you succeed.
-Call 1-866-778-6073 (TTY: 711) to talk with a health coach.
+Work one-on-one with a care manager to manage your stress.
+Our care managers can help you make a plan and stick with it until you succeed.
+Call 1-866-778-6073 (TTY: 711) to talk with a care manager.

 Stress management text program.
 Our text program provides tips, exercises, and resources that can help you manage stress.
 It is available to you 24/7, you can move through it at your own pace, and you get to choose the topics on which you want to focus.
 To enroll, text “RELAX” to 876-247.**

 LifeSolutions® employee assistance program.
 LifeSolutions counselors can help you balance your work and personal needs to become healthier, happier, and more productive.
 They can help with family, work, and relationship concerns.
 You can have sessions over the phone, via video chat, or in person.
 LifeSolutions also offers free financial and legal consultations should you need them.

 Visit lifesolutionsforyou.com or call LifeSolutions at 1-800-647-3327 (TTY: 711) to get started.